Batch Calibration: Rethinking Calibration for In-Context Learning and Prompt Engineering: Batch Calibration

-While BC is designed to be zero-shot and inference-only, it is also common that some \textit{labeled} data are available.
+\paragraph{Adjustable Batch Calibration Layer (BCL).} While BC is designed to be zero-shot and inference-only, it is also common that some \textit{labeled} data are available.
 In this section, we describe a simple, adapted variant of BC that may further refine the calibration and mitigate any estimation errors from the unlabeled data, which we term \textit{BCL}.
 Specifically, instead of deducting the bias term $\hat{\mathbf{p}}$ from the test data only, we introduce a single additional hyperparameter \textit{strength} $\gamma\in \mathbb{R}$:

 where $\gamma$ controls the strength of BC.
 To select the appropriate $\gamma$, we simply perform a grid search by uniformly sampling $T$ different $\gamma$ values in $[a, b]$ (we set $[a, b]:= [-5, 5]$, but any reasonable range may be used).
 The strength $\gamma$ is then learned by $\gamma^* = \operatorname*{arg\,max}_{\gamma\in[a, b]}R(\mathbf{p}_{\text{BC} }, \gamma)$, where $R(\cdot,\cdot)$ is the evaluation function (e.g., accuracy) on the set of \textit{labeled} data, allowing the amount of calibration to be adjusted from evaluation metrics directly.